JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/quick-tips/sql-server-substring-filter-forces-full-table-scan/index.md

 ## When the Query Runs Often

-The usual way to make a non-SARGable predicate SARGable is to move the work off the column — like to rewrite `WHERE YEAR(OrderDate) = 2026` as a range like `WHERE OrderDate >= '2026-01-01' AND OrderDate < '2027-01-01'`, and suddenly the index can seek.
+The usual way to make a non-SARGable predicate SARGable is to move the work off the column — like to rewrite ’WHERE YEAR(OrderDate) = 2026` as a range like ’WHERE OrderDate >= ’2026-01-01’ AND OrderDate < ’2027-01-01’’, and suddenly the index can seek.

-Back to our `LastName` example, "the third character from the end" cannot be expressed as a range on the bare column.
+Back to our `LastName` example, “the third character from the end” cannot be expressed as a range on the bare column.
 There is no rewrite that keeps `LastName` untouched.

 When the logic genuinely resists that solution, the answer is to precompute it.
 You add a persisted computed column and index it, turning the write-time work into a read-time seek.
-A computed column is a virtual column that, as Microsoft's documentation puts it, "isn't physically stored in the table, unless the column is marked `PERSISTED`" — and a deterministic, persisted computed column of an indexable type can serve as a key column in an index.
+A computed column is a virtual column that, as Microsoft’s documentation puts it, “isn’t physically stored in the table unless the column is marked `PERSISTED`“ — and a deterministic, persisted computed column of an indexable type can serve as a key column in an index.

 ```sql
 ALTER TABLE Person